 The United Kingdom left the European Union on 31 January 2020.
 This had significant consequences for tens of thousands of British residents in the Netherlands.
-The IND came into action and arranged a unique Brexit line, newsletter, and residence permit, among other things.
+The IND took action and arranged a unique Brexit line, newsletter, and residence permit, among other things.

-To continue living, working, and studying in the Netherlands, the British nationals concerned had to apply for a special residence permit after Brexit.
-They had until 1 October 2021 to do so.
+To continue living, working, and studying in the Netherlands, the British nationals concerned had to apply for a special residence permit after Brexit before 1 October 2021.
 On that date, the so-called grace period ended.
-The end of that period meant that people who had not yet applied for a Brexit residence document were given an illegal residence status, with its consequences.
-Examples include loss of benefits, subsidies, permits and work.
-It was (and is) also no longer possible for them to have health insurance, receive allowances, or take out a mortgage.
+Anyone who had not yet applied for a Brexit residence document before then would receive an illegal residence status, with all the associated consequences.
+These include loss of benefits, subsidies, permits and work.
+In addition, it is no longer possible for them to have health insurance, receive allowances, or to take out a mortgage.

 Since February 2020, the IND has processed around 40,000 applications for Brexit residence permits.
-As the British nationals generally already resided legally in the Netherlands, their applications for a residence document were relatively easy to assess.
+Since British nationals were generally already legally resident in the Netherlands, it was relatively easy to assess their applications for a residence document.

-The IND cooperated closely with various organisations and government agencies to reach as many British nationals in the Netherlands as possible.
-Quite a few British nationals also offered their help, among whom several contacts from the organisation "British in Europe".
-They helped with checking forms, drafting letters and social media, among other things.
+The IND worked closely together with various organisations and government agencies to reach as many British nationals in the Netherlands as possible.
+Several British nationals also offered their help, including several people from "British in Europe".
+They helped to check and provide feedback on forms, letters and social media.

 British nationals without a residence permit

-About a thousand British nationals in the Netherlands have not yet applied for the new residence permit.
-Although the application period has expired, the IND still wants to help them.
-Therefore, the British nationals can still apply for their required documents until 1 October 2022.
-After the IND grants the application, they will then retroactively become eligible again for insurance, benefits, and permits, among other things.
+About a thousand British nationals in the Netherlands had not yet applied for the new residence permit.
+Although the application period has expired, the IND still wanted to help them.
+Therefore, these British nationals could still apply for their required documents until 1 October 2022.
+After the IND granted the application, they would then retroactively again become eligible for insurance, benefits, and permits, among other things.

 End of flexible Brexit policy

-The flexible policy ends on 1 October 2022.
-From that moment on, British nationals without a Brexit residence document will be treated the same as other third-country nationals.
+The flexible policy ended on 1 October 2022.
+From that moment on, British nationals without a Brexit residence document will be treated in the same way as other third-country nationals.
 Exemptions will be granted only to minors who apply for a Brexit document as soon as they turn 18.
-In this way, any negligence on the part of parents will not be borne by the children.
+In this way, children will not suffer the consequences of any negligence on the part of their parents.